mikhalexandr/Node.js-social-network-Photolent/README.md

 # Photolent
-project for school - social media for classmates
+Project for school - social media for classmates